jamesbuckett/ckad-questions/03-ckad-deployment.md

 # Create the deployment as far as possible using the CLI (imperatively)
 kubectl create deployment green-deployment --image=nginx --replicas=10 --port=80 --dry-run=client -o yaml > ~/ckad/03-05-deploy-green.yml
 ```

+An even faster way would be to copy the 03-05-deploy-blue.yml to 03-05-deploy-green.yml
+* Alter the labels
+* Alter the image
+* Save and Apply

 ```bash
 clear